comunica/comunica-feature-link-traversal/packages/actor-rdf-metadata-extract-traverse-predicates/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-rdf-metadata-extract-traverse-predicates.svg)](https://www.npmjs.com/package/@comunica/actor-rdf-metadata-extract-traverse-predicates)

-An [RDF Metadata Extract](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-metadata-extract) actor that collects all object links for subjects that match the current document and predicates that match with any of the configured regular expressions, and stores it inside the metadata under the `traverse` key.
+An [RDF Metadata Extract](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-metadata-extract) actor that collects all object links for subjects that (optionally) match the current document and predicates that match with any of the configured regular expressions, and stores it inside the metadata under the `traverse` key.